 The official seal of New York University combines a silver ceremonial “torch of learning,” which is carried in formal academic processions, with a group of four running figures symbolizing effort or striving in the pursuit of learning.
-The seal carries the Latin motto “Perstare et Praestare,” which is generally translated as “to persevere and to excel,” together with the name of the University and the roman numerals for 1831, the year of the founding of the institution.
-When reproduced, the darker portions of the seal are usually printed in violet, the official color of the University.
+The seal carries the Latin motto “Perstare et Praestare,” which is generally translated as “to persevere and to excel.”

 The origin of the University color, violet, is obscure.
-It may have been chosen because in years gone by violets are said to have grown abundantly in Washington Square and around the buttresses of the old Gothic building.
+It may have been chosen because in years gone by violets are said to have grown abundantly in Washington Square and around the buttresses of the original university building.
 On the other hand, it may have been adopted because the violet was the flower associated with Athens, that center of learning in the ancient world, and was thus regarded as an appropriate symbol of education and knowledge.
-Both considerations may have entered into the selection, of course.
-Over the years various shades of violet have been used as the University color.
-In 1964, however, the University Senate decided that the official standard for University use would be a particular bluish shade of violet, registered with the Color Association of the United States as “Mayfair Violet, 17575.”
-The Senate also decided at that time that the academic robes for the University would be produced in Mayfair Violet.